Moreton-in-Marsh

 Moreton-in-Marsh is a market town in the Evenlode Valley, within the Cotswolds district and Area of Outstanding Natural Beauty in Gloucestershire, England.

-The town stands at the crossroads of the Fosse Way Roman road (now the A429) and the A44.
-It is served by Moreton-in-Marsh railway station on the Cotswold Line.
-It is relatively flat and low-lying compared with the surrounding Cotswold Hills.
-The River Evenlode rises near Batsford, runs around the edge of Moreton and meanders towards Oxford, where it flows into the Thames just east of Eynsham.
+Its flat and low-lying site is surrounded by the Cotswold Hills.
+The River Evenlode rises near Batsford, runs around the edge of Moreton and meanders towards Oxford, where it flows into the river Thames just east of Eynsham.

 Just over 2 mi east of Moreton, the Four shire stone marked the boundary of the historic counties of Gloucestershire, Warwickshire, Worcestershire and Oxfordshire, until the re-organisation of the county boundaries in 1931.
 Since then it marks the meeting place of Gloucestershire, Warwickshire and Oxfordshire.

 Toponymy

 Moreton is derived from Old English which means "Farmstead on the Moor" and "in Marsh" is from henne and mersh meaning a marsh used by birds such as moorhens.
 An alternative suggestion is that 'Marsh' is a corruption of 'March', early English for boundary.